 The Slip Force depends on the mechanics of a much older, forgotten color change, which used the slip mechanism to cause one card to change openly into another.
 This appeared in the unpublished MSS III, 18, also called “the Asti Manuscript”, c.
 1700, p.
 51 of the Pieper translation.
 The manuscript was translated in Gibecière, Vol. 8 No. 1, Winter 2013, p.
 29-234.
 The same application later hit the printed page in Edme-Gilles Guyot's Nouvelles Récréations Physiques et Mathématiques, 1769, p.
 33 of the unpublished Hugard translation.

-A modern handling commonly attributed to Gary Kurtz, due to its appearance in Unexplainable Acts, 1990, p.
+A modern handling, commonly attributed to Gary Kurtz, due to its appearance in Unexplainable Acts, 1990, p.
 26, has the same mechanics developed and published by Marc Delahousse in M-U-M, Vol. 67 No. 8, Jan.
 1978, p.
-34.
+34, “Forcing a Card on the Slide”.